Back to Roborock Guides

 Symptoms

-• Floors feel sticky or grimy after robot mops
+• Floors feel sticky or have a film after Roborock mops

 Recognize these?
 Here's what usually causes it.